mauricemanktelow/Prep4Translit/README.md

 If, in use, the success rate is significantly less than that with any particular text please contact support by opening an [issue](https://github.com/mauricemanktelow/Prep4Translit/issues).

+## Reverse-Engineered
+The software has been developed by reverse-engineering of some complex Word documents.
+Whilst it has catered for the situations encountered there could be others which have not been aware of.
+If you encounter such situations pelase let us know with a copy of the relevant file and it will be investigated for the benefir of others.
+Thank you.

 ## Have a question or want to make a contribution

 Please feel invited!